-Also, they beat regular spin-collar dumbbells for comfort, because the ends of the weights feel comfortable when rested on the thigh.
+Also, they beat regular spin-collar dumbbells for comfort because the ends of the weights feel comfortable when rested on the thigh.
 Have you ever tried setting up for a heavy chest press with old school bar and collar weights?
-The bar ends up digging into your leg and it's not nice.
+The bar ends up digging into your leg, and it's not nice.

-The Men's Health adjustable dumbbells feel a bit cheaper in the hands and the grip itself is skinny compared to the chunky knurled metal of proper gym equipment, but it doesn't take long to get used to.
+The Men's Health adjustable dumbbells feel a bit cheaper in the hands, and the grip itself is skinny compared to the chunky knurled metal of proper gym equipment, but it doesn't take long to get used to.

-After many weeks of extensive use, we have also noted that the weight selection process can be a bit painful with the Men's Health models, purely because the weight plates are relatively skinny and tend to move around in their container tray.
+After many weeks of extensive use, we have also noted that the weight selection process can be painful with the Men's Health models, purely because the weight plates are relatively skinny and tend to move around in their container tray.